 - Will it get enough or too much sunlight and/or water?
-Don’t place you beds where they get sun from morning til dusk.
+Don’t place your beds where they get sun from morning til dusk.
 Most plants require 6 or 7 hours but many do not.
-Also, pay attention to any heavily puddling spots or run off paths when it rains.
+Also, pay attention to any heavily puddling spots or run-off paths when it rains.
 You don’t want your beds in a direct path.

 Using the Right Soil

 When filling your raised beds I recommend the following: